-All-Weather Teak Furniture - Millbrook
+Natural All-Weather Teak Furniture

 Teak is a dense hardwood with a high natural oil content.
 It needs no special care other than occasional cleaning.
-When exposed to the elements, teak will simply weather to a rich silvery gray.
-As weathering occurs, you may see uneven coloration, streaks, and spots.
-This is not cause for concern.
-Changes in temperature and humidity can also result in fine cracks and lifts in teak's grain.
-This will not affect the use or life of your furniture.
+When exposed to the elements, untreated teak will simply weather to a rich, silvery gray.
+As weathering occurs, you may see uneven coloration, streaks, and spots, none of which are cause for concern.

+Changes in temperature and humidity can also result in fine cracks and lifts in the teak's grain.
+This process may cause some painted surfaces to peel or flake, revealing the teak's natural finish without affecting the use or life of your furniture.
 In most cases, teak will be uniformly, beautifully weathered within a year.

 ■ Cleaning teak furniture.
 Remove the cushions.
-Rinse the wood with clean water; then scrub the wet teak with a soft-bristle brush and a solution of 2/3 cup mild laundry detergent and 1⁄2 cup bleach to 1 gallon of warm water.
+Rinse the wood with clean water; then scrub the wet teak with a soft-bristle brush.
+For natural unfinished teak, use detergent and bleach.
+For painted surfaces, use soap and water.
 Rinse well to remove the solution.
 Do not use a power washer, as this can gouge the wood.
 Replace cushions when the wood is dry.

-If you prefer the look of teak's golden color, specially formulated water-based teak cleaners and protectors can help you maintain it.
-Be aware that using them will require regular upkeep, and follow all product directions carefully.
-Do not use oil-based products; their use will void your cushion warranty.
-Please see the Indoor/Outdoor Cushion Care section, below, for more information about the use of cushions with teak.
+If you prefer the look of teak's natural golden color, specially formulated water-based teak cleaners and protectors can help you maintain it.
+Be aware that using them will require regular upkeep; follow all product directions carefully.
+Do not use oil-based products; doing so will void your cushion warranty.
+Please see the Indoor/Outdoor Cushion Care section below for more information about the use of cushions with teak.

 Teak may be left outdoors, uncovered, in any weather.
-We do not recommend the use of furniture covers, which can trap moisture and encourage the growth of mildew.
 If you choose to store your teak furniture for the winter, do so in a dry, unheated garage or shed.
 Moving teak directly from the outdoors to a heated room could cause the wood to crack and split.